zarazaga/ImpatientGIS/Impatient_Ch2.md

 To get the data into 3-d, first check the coordinate system - Is the map projecting to a curved surface or a flat surface?

+*All GIS data is located, through its lat-long data, at a specific place on the globe.
+That georaphic location doesn't change.
+But the way that the map makes that data visible, changes according to the particular strategy that the map-maker choses to use, to project the elemets of that geographic data onto flat screen- or page.* see  https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/gcs_vs_pcs/

-On the Anlysis Tab > Environments >
+On the Anlysis Tab > Environments > Output Coordinates

 ![](SHOTS2/BritishNat.png)

 The British National Grid is like a flattened grad set across the UK.
 So we will make a local 'scene'.

-*The choice between local and global depends on the projection type - or on how the physical world is visualised on a flat screen.
-This specific data came using a 'flattened' projection, like a folded city-map from which distances can be measured, rather than the 'geographical' system which is curved like a classroom globe.*
+*The choice between local and global depends on the scale of the data - on whether you want to make a 3d of a flat surface (like a city), or see 3-d world data on a globe.
+This specific data came from a dataset which was projected onto the British grid using a 'flattened' projection, like a folded city-map from which distances can be measured, rather than the 'geographical' system which is curved like a classroom globe.*

 View > Convert > to Local Scene